mraad/spark-csv-es/README.md

 #### TODO

 * Convert configuration file to JSON format
-* Convert the bulk loader to a Tool in a Toolbox.
+* Convert the bulk loader to a Tool in a Toolbox